 As-Builts provide a resource available during the project which depict all current, authorized changes, work scope and materials installed.
-This makes them an excellent tool claims of unanticipated for proving conditions, changes in scope or inefficiencies.
-After project completion, As-Built or Record Drawings can be used by the Owner or Property Manager as a reference over the life of the facility, assisting in the location of buried or hidden elements, troubleshooting problems, for health and safety reasons, and as a guide for subsequent changes or expansions.
-The Property Manager could use them for safety training, failure analysis, tenant information, lease or sales literature or information required by authorities with future jurisdiction. lf expansion development is planned at the site, they can serve as demolition drawings, or for recording land-use history.
+This makes them an excellent tool for proving claims of unanticipated conditions, changes in scope or inefficiencies.
+After project completion, As-Built or Record Drawings can be used by the owner or property manager as a reference over the life of the facility, assisting in the location of buried or hidden elements, troubleshooting problems, for health and safety reasons, and as a guide for subsequent changes or expansions.
+The property manager could use them for safety training, failure analysis, tenant information, lease or sales literature or information required by authorities with jurisdiction.
+If future expansion or development is planned at the site, they can serve as demolition drawings, or for recording land-use history.

 With all the benefits, there are a number of risks.
-Decided cases where the accuracy or existence of "As-Built" documentation is in issue do exist.
+Decided cases where the accuracy or existence of As-Built documentation is in issue do exist.
 Courts have uniformly held those to blame for inaccuracies in the drawings responsible for the consequences, including potential personal injury or added cost.
 Further, if changes were not reflected in documentation and were not noted on approved As-Built drawings, they were not properly approved.
 Also, courts recognize accurate As-Built data as a major factor in judging entitlement to extra-contractual damages when things had to be changed due to differing conditions.
-If the documents are being transmitted electronically, or the Owner is given access to BIM models or CAD drawings, have there been "field verification" and "markup drawings" prepared with such precision that allow actual point data to be converted into the modelling software?
+If the documents are being transmitted electronically, or the owner is given access to BIM models or CAD drawings, have there been "field verification" and "markup drawings" prepared with such precision that allow actual point data to be converted into the modelling software?
 How accurate will these documents really be?
-How much precision and assurance can the Design Professional provide when they issue a set of Record Drawings?
+How much precision and assurance can the design professional provide when issuing a set of Record Drawings?
 These questions need answers before any work product is released.
 If in an electronic medium, it is imperative that all disciplines who have access to the model keep their inputs current and accurate, and that sufficient data is kept in the system to later make sense of the changes.